Ski Slopes in Val Gardena in South Tyrol

 Those signs are there for a reason, so please do not ignore them.

-Skiing in Val Gardena
+Museums in Val Gardena